When Should Selfish Miners Double-Spend?

+Throughout the paper, for each attack cycle, we consider the first block of the $H$-chain after the offset event, $\mathsf{B}$, as the target honest block for double-spending that is to be attacked.
 Notice the relation between $L$-stubborn mining and $k$-confirmation rule.
-If $(k+1)$-stubborn mining attack is more profitable than honest mining, at every attack cycle, the adversary gets a shot at double-spending at no-cost while implementing the $(k+1)$-stubborn mining strategy.
+If $(k+1)$-stubborn mining attack is more profitable than honest mining, at every attack cycle, the adversary gets a shot at double-spending at no-cost on the first honest block while implementing the $(k+1)$-stubborn mining strategy.

 Before the offset event happens, if $A>k$, this implies that at some point $H=k$ and the adversary will release $A$-chain later on.
 Depending on whether $H$-chain contains $\mathsf{B'}$ or $\mathsf{B}$, either Move-Funds or Double-Spending happens.
 On the other hand, before the offset event happens, if $A<H\leq k$, depending on whether $H$-chain contains $\mathsf{B'}$ or $\mathsf{B}$, either Move-Funds or Service happens.
 If an attack cycle ends with Move-Funds event, later, the adversary can try double-spending again using the same funds.
 One could also rescale the probabilities of Double-Spending and Service by excluding Move-Funds event from the perspective of the actual funds associated with $\mathsf{B}$ and $\mathsf{B'}$ since eventually the fund is going to result in Service or Double-Spending.
 We omit the rescaling in our calculations and numerical results, as rescaling is straightforward to do and we would like to present the exact probability of Double-Spending event in each attack cycle.